SherG/s2/blog/2fa-security.md

 The takeaway:

-1. Use a password manager
+1. Use a password manager service

 2. Use 2FA (two-factor authentication) — but don't use the SMS (text message) method because <a href="https://www.theregister.co.uk/2016/12/06/2fa_missed_warning/" target="blank">it's risky</a>.
 Instead, choose an <a href="https://authy.com/" target="blank">authenticator app</a> or a physical U2F key.